savoirfairelinux/cqfd/README.md

     $ #  - cqfd directory: external/directory/cqfd_alt
     $ #  - cqfdrc file: external/directory/cqfdrc_alt

+Do not remove the container after exiting using the `--no-rm` option:

+    $ cqfd --no-rm

+The container that was created with the above command will not be removed upon its exit.
+You can then use the same container in the same state as when you exited using the `start` command:

+    $ cqfd start container_id

 ## Build Container Environment

 When cqfd runs, a docker container is launched as the environment in